henrylanday/Brown-Tail-Moth-Infestation-Detection/README.md

-# AI Based Brown Tail Moth Infestation Detection
+# ML Based Brown Tail Moth Infestation Detection

 ## A fully functional implementation of the Pix2Pix GAN used to conduct image-to-image translation between the RGB and NIR color-spaces